openstack-infra/system-config/doc/source/running-your-own.rst

   * the LP links that reference openstack specifically should instead point to your project (or project group) on Launchpad [or wherever you want them].

-  * openstackwatch creates an rss feed of the unified changes from many projects - it is entirely optional.

   * The cla files should be skipped or forked; they are specific to OpenStack.

   * The title and page-bkg are OpenStack specific and should be replaced.